CLSherrod/clsherrod.github.io/now.md

 - My last song I wrote is [Drops](https://chr1stopher.com) published in 2022.
 I haven’t been producing much music.

 ### Music Fan
+- New [Pearl Jam](https://pearljam.com) album [Dark Matter](https://pearljam.com/news/dark-matter-out-now) is great.
 - The latest song I really like is [Feel Yourself (YouTube video)](https://www.youtube.com/watch?v=TZhdLNs7Gvk) by [Flamingosis](http://www.flamingosis.com).
 Very catchy tune from a new artist to me.
 - I’m looking forward to [Kamasi Washington](https://www.kamasiwashington.com)’s new Album “Fearless Movement”.
 He is one of the best modern jazz musicians.
 He reminds me of John Coltrane, who is my favorite jazz musician of all time.
 - I’ve really been enjoying [1001 Albums You Must Hear Before You Die](https://1001albumsgenerator.com).
 You can [see my rated albums](https://1001albumsgenerator.com/shares/6093ff2a336e5a7f8b50c476) so far.
-I’ve got 7 more days before I finish with the 1001 albums and it’s been fun to listen to lots of music I normally wouldn’t.
+I’ve got 1 more days before I finish with the 1001 albums and it’s been fun to listen to lots of music I normally wouldn’t.
 - [My profile on Apple Music](https://music.apple.com/profile/clsherrod) where I listen to music.

 ## Enjoying My Cats